woodchen-ink/Zero/README.md

 Before running the application, you'll need to set up several services and environment variables:

+For more in-depth information on environment variables, please refer to the [Environment Variables](#environment-variables) section in this README.

 1. **Setup Local Services with Dev Container and Docker**

    - Make sure you have [Docker](https://docs.docker.com/get-docker/), [NodeJS](https://nodejs.org/en/download/), and [pnpm](https://pnpm.io/installation) installed.